 The second oldest Catholic Church in the United States, Ste.
-Anne's was founded in 1701 shortly after Antoine de la Mothe Cadillac dedicated Fort Pontchartrain.
-The current church, located near the Ambassador Bridge, is the eighth Ste.
-Anne's and dates to 1886.
-It's a finely detailed Gothic structure with flying buttresses (unusual in the United States) and four gargoyles near the entrance.
+Anne de Detroit was founded in 1701.
+Following a series of tragedies and change of locations, the current church, located near the Ambassador Bridge, is the eighth Ste.
+Anne's and dates back to 1886.
+It's a finely detailed Gothic structure with flying buttresses and four gargoyles near the entrance.
 The wood altar was taken from the 1818 church.
 It has the oldest stained glass in Detroit, a beautifully hand-carved communion rail and an impressive old pipe organ.
-Mass is celebrated daily, with a second mass on Sundays in Spanish.
+Mass is celebrated daily, with some Sunday masses in Spanish.
 This is one of the city's greatest architectural and historic treasures.

 Attractions & Landmarks, Religious